 When a signed-in Google user in the EEA or the UK has directly provided Google with age information, and is under the age of consent set by GDPR, Google will only serve non-personalized ads to that user, regardless of the publisher's EU user consent settings within Google Ad Manager or whether the publisher passes a non-personalized ads signal in the ad tag.

 - If you already set up rules to block user-based data, you should still select the Non-personalized ads option here to ensure that only non-personalized ads are shown.
 Google will apply the more restrictive settings.

-- The Non-personalized ads option is not currently supported for Real-time bidding (RTB) buyers, including Ad Exchange third-party buyers and Exchange/Network Bidding partners.
+- The Non-personalized ads option is now supported for Real-time bidding (RTB) buyers, including Ad Exchange third-party buyers and Exchange/Network Bidding partners.

 To help with compliance under Google’s updated EU User Consent Policy, you have the option to select your preferred ad technology providers (ATPs) from a list of companies that have provided us with information about their compliance with the GDPR — all of whom also have to comply with our data usage policy to ensure publisher data is protected.

 If you select these ad technology providers (including Google and other bidders and vendors), they may use data about your users for the purposes of ads personalization and measurement.

 - Ad technology providers are not the same as mediation networks.
 This selection won’t affect mediation.